11 min read

 Speaking of speakers, it’s top-notch.
 One of the best I have heard from a smartphone, in fact.
 I guess the top speaker not being embedded inside the display helps a lot, but the audio quality is loud, clear, with a hint of bass and sharp details.
 It’s great for watching YouTube videos and maybe even some casual music listening, and if you turn on the Dolby surround sound, it does give some semblance of spatial awareness.

 The speakers are paired with a 6.71” LTPO OLED panel, which is expectedly great.
 All the OLED panels in smartphones are great these days, so it’s not surprising.
-This one can do 1800nits in HBM and a staggering 6000nits peak, and also supports 120Hz refresh rate, Dolby Vision, HDR, and ultra-high frequency 4320Hz PWM dimming.
+This one can do 1800nits in HBM and a staggering 6000nits peak, and also supports 120Hz refresh rate, Dolby Vision, HDR Vivid, and ultra-high frequency 4320Hz PWM dimming.

 Camera